nicolascouvrat/joystick-component-lib/README.md

-#joystick-component-lib
+# joystick-component-lib

-Library for a custom joystick component and its TouchEventDemuxer.
+Library containing a custom joystick component and its TouchEventDemuxer, that allows for several joysticks to be moved _simultaneously_.

 Contains: